flintlib/arb/README.md

 that is guaranteed to be accurate -- no error analysis needs to be done by the user.

-For several other example programs, see: http://fredrikj.net/arb/examples.html
+For more example programs, see: http://arblib.org/examples.html

 ## General features